Leave to follow a course

 Paid educational leave

 The conditions for this vary according to your company’s location.

 - Before 31 October: you can apply for BEV during your (re-)enrolment.

 - After 31 October: if you decide to apply for BEV during the academic year or if you are studying for an Educational Master's,you can make use of the form 'Working and Studying'.
-Send the completed and signed form to the Student Administration.
+Send the completed and signed form to firstname.lastname@example.org.

 For each programme component you will need to keep an attendance list.
 You will need to have this signed by the lecturer at the end of each contact lesson.
 The document shows how many contact lessons there were and how many lessons you attended or missed with or without authorisation.
-Hours of recordings and online classes also count towards paid educational leave, video recordings do not.
+Online classes also count towards paid educational leave, video recordings do not.
 To prove your attendance during online classes, you may have your attendance certificate digitally signed by the teacher.

-You send the lists along with any attendance certificates via e-mail to the staff of the Student Administration.
+You send the lists along with any attendance certificates via e-mail to email@example.com.
 The deadlines for this are:

 - Lists 1st trimester: submit before the beginning of the winter vacation